Spirals-Team/test4repair-experiments/results/chart/25/jGenProg/readme.md

 Nb of EvoSuite Tests: 55

-Nb of Failing EvoSuite Tests: 55
+Nb of Failing EvoSuite Tests: 18

 ---
 #Seed: 20

 ## Patch 142 #  jGenProg+MinImpact With Seed 20

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.data.general.DatasetUtilities : 577